Iditbnaya/GitHub-Copilot-Lab-IT-DevOps/Lab1_PowerShell/README.md

 Change the free space to 20%
 ```

-- The goal is to learn how Copilot can help you refactor your script
+- The goal is to learn how Copilot can help you refactor your script using inline suggestions.

 ## Exercise 2 – Edit mode - Structured Logging & Error Handling